Skip to Primary Content

 • In the event we need to suspend taking in new emergencies due to staffing or the numbers of patients already in the hospital, we will communicate that to you as soon as possible.

-Please note the following conditions and creatures will no longer be treated on a walk in basis:
+Please note that the following conditions will no longer be treated on a walk in basis:

 • Ear infections